Introduction to Renewable Energy

 Fast Facts Sources

-- Share of Global Electricity Demand (2022): Energy Institute.
+- Share of Electricity Generation Met by Renewable Resources (World 2024): Energy Institute.
 Statistical Review of World Energy.
-2023.
+2025.

 More details available on request.